top of page

 Tickets $10

-Collaboration with Black Mountain Library, Friends of the Library, Dark City Poets Society
+A collaboration between the Black Mountain Center for the Arts, Friends of the Black Mountain Library and Dark City Poets Society

 This big night of poetry features three published poets, Glenis Redmond, Lee Stockdale and Ugandan poet Mildred Barya.
 The evening of poetry begins with student poets from the region, followed by poets from the Dark City Poets Society.
 The evening culminates with readings from our three featured poets.